 The Board of Directors,

-ASK Wealth Advisors Private Limited, Birla Aurora, Level 16, Office Floor 9, Dr. Annie Besant Road, Worli, Mumbai - 400 030.
+ASK Wealth Advisors Private Limited,

+Birla Aurora, Level 16, Office Floor 9,

+Dr. Annie Besant Road,

+Worli,

+Mumbai - 400 030.

-- You have requested to us to provide a certificate on the Disclosure document for Portfolio Management Services ("the Disclosure Document") of ASK Wealth Advisors Private Limited ("the Company").
-We understand that the disclosure document is required to be submitted to the Securities and Exchange Board of India ("the SEBI"). - 2.
-The Disclosure Document and compliance with the Securities and Exchange Board of India (Portfolio Managers) Regulations, 2020 ("the SEBI Regulations") is the responsibility of the management of the company.
+- 1. You have requested to us to provide a certificate on the Disclosure document for Portfolio Management Services ("the Disclosure Document") of ASK Wealth Advisors Private Limited ("the Company").
+We understand that the disclosure document is required to be submitted to the Securities and Exchange Board of India within 7 working days of the material changes. ("The SEBI") - 2.
+The Disclosure Document and compliance with The Securities and Exchange Board of India (Portfolio Managers) Regulations, 2020 ("The SEBI Regulation") is the responsibility of the management of the company.
 Our responsibility is to report in accordance with the Guidance note on Audit Reports and Certificates for special purpose issued by the Institute of Chartered Accountants of India.
 Further, our scope of work did not involve us performing audit tests for the purpose of expressing an opinion on the fairness or accuracy of any of the financial information or the financial statement taken as a whole.
 We have not performed an audit, the objective of which would be the expression of an opinion on the financial statement, specified elements, accounts or items thereof, for the purpose of this certificate.
 Accordingly, we do not express such opinion. - 3.
-In respect of the information given in the Disclosure document, we state that: - The list of persons classified as Associates or group companies and list of related parties are relied upon as provided by the comp any. - The Promoters and director's qualification, experience, ownership details are as confirmed by the directors and have been accepted without further verification.
+In respect of the information given in the Disclosure document, we state that - i.
+The list of persons classified as Associates or group companies and list of related parties are relied upon as provided by the company. - ii.
+The Promoters and director's qualification, experience, ownership details are as confirmed by the directors and have been accepted without further verification. - iii.
+We have relied on the representations given by the management of the company about the penalties or litigations against the Portfolio Manager mentioned in the disclosure document.